Patr1ckf/AmusementPark/README.md

   - `/index`: Home page.
   - `/main_admin`: Admin dashboard for managing employees, salaries, and attractions.
   - `/main_user`: User dashboard for general amusement park information.
-  - `/login`: Login page (authentication not implemented in this version).
+  - `/login`: Login page (authentication not yet implemented in this version).
 - Perform CRUD operations on employees, salary records, and attractions using the respective pages.